nhsconnect/digital-referrals/pages/develop/audit_logs.md

 # Audit logging

-Ensure local audit logs are maintained for Subject Access Requests as pert the table below, it is recommended that audit logs are held for a minimum of 3 months to assist with incident triage.
+Ensure local audit logs are maintained for Subject Access Requests as per the table below, it is recommended that audit logs are held for a minimum of 3 months to assist with incident triage.

 All mandatory fields must be adhered.